What is an orbital bone, and what happens when an orbital bone breaks?

 Orbital floor fracture

 Significant eye trauma can cause the orbital bone and surrounding structures to cave downward into the socket.
-Such trauma can also affect the surrounding eye muscles, making eye movement harder and more painful.
+Such trauma can also affect the surrounding eye muscles, which can make eye movement harder and possibly painful.

 Orbital rim fracture